 - Evidence that you’ve arranged to attend DUI school

-Your Atlanta DUI lawyer will need to review all of this information to get an idea of what you’re up against.
-It’s faster and easier for you to gather all of this information prior to meeting with your attorney.
+Your drunk driving attorney will need to review all of this information to get an idea of what you’re up against.
+It’s faster and easier for you to gather all of this information prior to the meeting.
 If your lawyer has to get this information himself, he’ll have to charge you for his time.
 It will also delay how quickly he can start preparing your defense.

-A conviction for DUI can have a big impact on your life.
-It’s crucial that you have someone handling your case that understands Georgia DUI law and the court system.
+A conviction for driving under the influence can have a big impact on your life.
+It’s crucial that you have someone handling your case that understands Georgia DUI laws and the court system.

 If you’re arrested for DUI, your life will change.
 It’s not just a matter of getting bailed out of jail and showing up to court.
-A DUI charge will follow you for months, if not years.
+The charge will follow you for months, if not years.
 It can have long-term consequences as well.

-Here are some of the things you can expect to happen after you’re arrested for DUI in Atlanta:
+Here are some of the things you can expect to happen after you’re arrested in Atlanta:

 - You’ll have to attend at least 3 court hearings, maybe more depending on whether or not your case goes to trial

 - You’re going to have to spend about $3,000 to $7,500 in legal fees, depending on how far you want to take your case.
 For example, if you want to go to trial and fight the charges, it’s going to cost a lot more than it will negotiate a plea deal.

 - Your driver’s license will be suspended for some time, perhaps up to a year